DanyHoussin/Glossaire/README.md

 c.
 To handle server-side scripting

-Answer :
+    -  Answer : a.
+To track changes and manage collaborative development

-🟥 6)	What is the purpose of a framework in web development ?
+🟦 6)	What is the purpose of a framework in web development ?

 a.
 To provide a structured environment for building web applications

 b.
 To handle network protocols and data transfer

 c.
 To create visual designs and layouts for websites

+    -  Answer : a.
+To provide a structured environment for building web applications

 Answer :